 The three prongs on a plug are not positive and negative.
 They represent the wires on the inside of the outlet.
-The hot wire is the smallest, while the neutral wire is the largest.
+The hot wire is the largest, while the neutral wire is the largest.
 The hot and neutral wires are connected by the slots on the plug.
 If you’re not sure which side of a three prong plug is hot, read the label carefully!
 Regardless of the color of the insulated wires, you’re probably not on the right track.

 You must be careful not to cut the wires when removing the cord.
 When removing the insulating covering from the plug, make sure to cut away at least a quarter-inch of the insulation.
 Then, wrap the wire around the prong and push it back under the screw.
-The green wire is the hot wire.
-The hot wire is the smooth one.
+The green wire is the ground wire.
+This hot wire is the smooth one.
 The yellow interior of the plug must be tightened.

 The black wire is the hot wire.
 When you plug in a three-prong electrical outlet, the hot wire becomes energized.
 The white wire is the neutral wire, which completes the circuit.
 The ground wire is the ground wire, which is bare, or covered in green insulation.
-This wire is the neutral wire, so the white one should be twisted together.

 How do you wire a 3 pin plug?